ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Partly cloudy, with a low around 74.
-South southwest wind 5 to 8 mph.<br></div>
+South southwest wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A slight chance of showers and thunderstorms between 7am and 1pm, then showers and thunderstorms likely between 1pm and 4pm,
-         then showers and thunderstorms likely.
-Mostly sunny.
-High near 88, with temperatures falling to around 83 in the afternoon.
+         <h3>Wednesday</h3>Showers and thunderstorms likely after 7am.
+Some of the storms could be severe.
+Partly sunny.
+High near 87, with temperatures
-         South southwest wind 9 to 15 mph, with gusts as high as 25 mph.
-Chance of precipitation is 70%.<br></div>
+         falling to around 82 in the afternoon.
+Southwest wind 9 to 15 mph, with gusts as high as 26 mph.
+Chance of precipitation is
+         60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>Showers and thunderstorms likely before 7pm, then showers and thunderstorms.
-Mostly cloudy, with a low around 69.
-West southwest
+         <h3>Wednesday Night</h3>Showers and thunderstorms likely before 10pm, then showers and thunderstorms likely between 10pm and midnight, then a chance
+         of showers and thunderstorms between midnight and 4am.
+Some of the storms could be severe.
+Mostly cloudy, with a low around
-         wind 6 to 13 mph, with gusts as high as 22 mph.
-Chance of precipitation is 80%.<br></div>
+         70. Southwest wind 6 to 13 mph, with gusts as high as 23 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Juneteenth</h3>A chance of rain showers before 7am.
-Mostly sunny, with a high near 84.
-West northwest wind around 5 mph.
-Chance of precipitation
+         <h3>Juneteenth</h3>Mostly sunny, with a high near 84.
+West northwest wind around 6 mph.<br></div>
-         is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>Mostly clear, with a low around 67.
-Southwest wind around 3 mph.<br></div>
+South wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Sunny, with a high near 87.
+         <h3>Friday</h3>Sunny, with a high near 89.
 South wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>Clear, with a low around 71.
+         <h3>Friday Night</h3>Mostly clear, with a low around 73.
 South wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">